pallets/flask/docs/quickstart.rst

 .. admonition:: Attention

-   The interactive debugger however does not work in forking environments which makes it nearly impossible to use on production servers but the debugger still allows the execution of arbitrary code which makes it a major security risk and **must never be used on production machines** because of that.
+   Even though the interactive debugger does not work in forking environments (which makes it nearly impossible to use on production servers), it still allows the execution of arbitrary code.
+That makes it a major security risk and therefore it **must never be used on production machines**.

 Screenshot of the debugger in action: